ginstrom/paladin-novel/manuscript/chapter-20.md

 "My soul was probably damned long before I became a paladin.
 I was a mercenary, remember?
 Killed for coin, served whoever paid best.
 If Alanyi can find some use for a man like that, who am I to argue?"

-The Circle exchanged glances, communicating in ways that transcended speech.
+The Circle exchanged glances, something transcending speech seemed to be communicated between them.
 Finally, Aelindra spoke again.

 "We would test your power.
 Not to judge its source, but to understand its nature."